Leaving a gift in your will, no matter how small, can make a real and lasting difference.

 You can make a will at any stage of your life.
 You do not have to be sick or aging to make a will and the peace of mind you will gain from having a valid will in place can be a great comfort.
 We suggest that you contact your solicitor who will be able to give you professional advice based on your personal circumstances and answer any questions you might have.
 If you do not have a solicitor of choice, contact the Law Society of Ireland for a list of solicitors in your area.

 2. I want to leave a legacy but I’ve already made my will.
 Can I change it?

-It is important that you review your will regularly, particularly if there is a significant change in your circumstances e.g. you got married, bought a new house, just had a baby or retired.
-Even if you have an existing will, it can be changed to include a legacy to the charity if your choice.
-This change ca is called a “Codicil” and can be easily drawn up by your solicitor.
+It is important that you review your will regularly, particularly if there is a significant change in your circumstances e.g. you got married, bought a new house, had a baby or retired.
+Even if you have an existing will, it can be changed to include a legacy to the charity of your choice.
+This change is called a “Codicil” and can be easily drawn up by your solicitor.

 3. How do I leave a gift to The Irish Hospice Foundation in my will?